-Cognitive biases are instinctive leaps that human minds make that are our basically ‘gut reactions’ and things we “know”, though we’re not sure how we know them!
-Scientists believe they are a relic of evolution: little shortcuts or heuristics that are programmed into our minds to help us process information and conditions on a more-timely basis.
+Cognitive biases are intuitive leaps that human minds make that are our basically ‘gut reactions’ and things we “know,” though we’re not sure how we know them!
+Scientists believe they are a relic of evolution: little shortcuts or heuristics that are programmed into our minds to help us process information and conditions on a more timely basis.
 But they sometimes lead us just as quickly to the wrong conclusions.

-The most common cognitive biases that may lead to bad decision-making, including the idea that the more information you have, the more likely you are to make the smartest choice are outlined below:
+The most common cognitive biases that may lead to bad decision-making, including the idea that the more information you have, the more likely you are to make the smartest choice are as follows.

-Anchoring Bias is the common human tendency to rely too heavily on the initial information identified (the “anchor”) when making decisions.
-During decision-making, anchoring occurs generally when individuals use an initial and/or imprecise element of information to make judgments.
-Once an anchor is recognized other discriminations can be made by adjusting away from the anchor if there is bias toward interpreting information within the anchor’s sphere.
+Anchoring Bias is the universal human tendency to rely too heavily on the initial information identified (the “anchor”) when making decisions.
+During decision-making, anchoring generally occurs when individuals use an initial and imprecise element of information to make judgments.
+Once an anchor is recognized, other discriminations are adjusting away from the anchor if there is a bias toward interpreting data within the anchor’s sphere.

-Ambiguity Bias effect is a cognitive bias where decision-making is generally influenced by a lack of information, or “ambiguity”.
-The effect of this bias implies that people tend to select options for which the probability of a favorable outcome is known, over an option for which the probability of a favorable or positive outcome is unknown.
+Ambiguity Bias effect is a cognitive bias where decision-making is a lack of information, or “ambiguity.”
+The impact of this bias implies that people tend to select options for which the probability of a favorable outcome is known, over an opportunity for which the likelihood of a pleasant or positive outcome is unknown.

 Confirmation Bias is the human tendency to search, interpret, favor, and recall information in a way that confirms one’s preexisting beliefs or hypotheses.
 It is a type of cognitive bias condition and a systematic error of inductive reasoning.
 People display this bias type when they gather or remember information selectively, or when they interpret it in a biased way.
 The effect is stronger for emotionally charged issues and deeply entrenched beliefs.

 Confirmation Bias is a variation of the more general tendency of apophenia.
-In psychology, apophenia is defined as the perception of connections and meaningfulness in unrelated things.
-Apophenia can be a normal and habitual phenomenon or an abnormal one, as in paranoid schizophrenia when the patient sees ominous patterns where there are none.
+In psychology, apophenia is the perception of connections and meaningfulness in unrelated things.
+Apophenia can be a regular and routine phenomenon or an abnormal one, as in paranoid schizophrenia when the patient sees ominous patterns where there are none.

-Negativity Bias refers to the condition that even when of equal intensity, things of a more negative nature (unfriendly or hostile thoughts and emotions, social interactions) harmful/traumatic events will have a greater impact on one’s psychological state than neutral or positive things.
-Basically, something very positive will typically have less of an bearing on an individual’s behavior and cognition than something equally emotional but negative.
+Negativity Bias refers to the condition that even when of equal intensity, things of a more negative nature (unfriendly or hostile thoughts and emotions, social interactions) harmful/traumatic events will have a more significant impact on one’s psychological state than neutral or positive things.
+Something very positive will typically have less of a bearing on an individual’s behavior and cognition than something equally emotional but negative.

 Normalcy Bias is a belief people hold when facing a disaster.
-It triggers people to misjudge the likelihood of a disaster and its potential effects, because people believe that things will always function the way things normally or traditionally functioned.
-This may result in situations where people fail to appropriately prepare themselves for disasters, and on a larger scale, the failure of governments to include the populace in its disaster preparations.
+It triggers people to misjudge the likelihood of a failure and its potential effects because people believe that things will always function the way things normally or traditionally worked.
+This condition may result in situations where people fail to prepare themselves for disasters appropriately, and on a larger scale, the failure of governments to include the populace in its disaster preparations.

-Optimism Bias, also known as unrealistic or comparative optimism, is a cognitive bias that results in an individual believing that they are at a lesser risk of experiencing a negative event compared to others.
-Optimism Bias is common human bias and transcends gender, race, nationality and age.
+Optimism Bias, also known as unrealistic or comparative optimism, is a cognitive bias that results in an individual believing that they are at a lesser risk of experiencing an adverse event compared to others.
+Optimism Bias is a universal human bias and transcends gender, race, nationality, and age.